FairCache: Introducing Fairness to ICN Caching - Technical Report: Solving a Fair In-Network Caching Game

-The constraints for the dual problem are the same as those of the primal except constraint (\ref{eq:fsb}) which is already included in the dual objective function.
-Obviously there must exist a solution $(\mathbf{x},\mathbf{y}) \in \mathbf{relint}(D)$ which satisfies all the constraints.
-Also because the objective function (\ref{eq:nash:9}) is convex and all the constraints (\ref{eq:cache})(\ref{eq:dst})(\ref{eq:int2}) and (\ref{eq:int1}) are affine, Slater's condition holds, and the duality gap is zero.
-Thus when the dual problem (\ref{eq:nash:5}) reaches its maximum, the primal problem also reaches its minimum.
-The optimal solution for primal problem (\ref{eq:nash:9}) can be derived from the optimal solution for dual problem (\ref{eq:nash:5}).
+The constraints for the dual are the same as those of the primal except constraint (\ref{eq:fsb}) which has already been included in the dual objective function (\ref{eq:nash:5}).
+Because (\ref{eq:nash:max}) is convex and all the constraints (\ref{eq:cache})(\ref{eq:dst})(\ref{eq:int2}) and (\ref{eq:int1}) are affine, Slater's condition holds given a solution exists, and the duality gap is zero.
+Thus, when the dual (\ref{eq:nash:5}) reaches its maximum, the primal also reaches its minimum.
+The optimal solution for primal problem (\ref{eq:nash:max}) can be derived from the optimal solution for dual problem (\ref{eq:nash:5}).

-As we have shown, a node subsystem can be successfully decoupled from the others in the same neighborhood with Lagrangian dual decomposition.
-Each node $v_i$ now only needs to optimize its utility locally for a given $\boldsymbol{\lambda}$ by calculating
+After decomposition, each node $v_i$ now only needs to optimise its utility locally for a given $\boldsymbol{\lambda}$ by calculating: